Symplectic configurations: a homological and computer-aided approach: Gromov theory and holomorphicity of symplectic arrangements

 In this section, we give a proof of Theorem 1.11.
-Our proof is based on Gromov's theory of pseudoholomorphic curves \cite{G}, see also \cite{Bar, Shev}.
-For the structure of the moduli space of pseudoholomorphic curves, we shall adapt the approach proposed by Ivashkovich and Shevchishin in \cite{IvaS}.
+Our proof is based on Gromov's theory of pseudoholomorphic curves \cite{G}, see also \cite{Bar, HLS, IvaS, Shev, ST}.
+In particular, for the structure of the moduli space of pseudoholomorphic curves, we shall adapt the approach of Ivashkovich and Shevchishin in \cite{IvaS}, and for automatic transversality of the moduli space, it is based on the work of Hofer, Lizan, and Sikorav \cite{HLS}.